By Alex Morgan 1 min read

 Deep stacks (over 100 big blinds) allow for more speculative hands and complex post-flop play, whereas shallow stacks (less than 50 big blinds) demand more straightforward tactics.
 For deep stacks, hands like suited connectors have high implied odds, enabling creative plays such as semi-bluffs and multi-street bluffs.

 In contrast, with shallow stacks, focus on high-value hands and aggressive tactics, since implied odds diminish.
-For example, in a tournament with 50 big blinds, raising with pocket pairs and dominant A-X hands becomes more profitable than attempting speculative plays.
+For example, in a tournament with 50 big blinds, raising with Pocket Pairs and dominant A-X hands becomes more profitable than attempting speculative plays.

 Practical Tips and Strategic Advice